King of the Travellers

 King of the Travellers is a 2012 Irish revenge drama written and directed by Mark O'Connor.
+The film also marks the acting debut of John Connors.

 Plot

 The story follows John Paul Moorehouse on his destructive quest to uncover the truth about the killer of his father twelve years ago.
 John Paul's desire for revenge is swayed as he falls for Winnie Power, the daughter of the man he suspects killed his father.
 John Paul must now battle between his consuming passion for justice and his desire to be with the woman he now loves.